julioakira/42sp_so_long/README.md

 # 42sp_so_long
-born2beroot made with ❤ for 42sp.
+so_long made with ❤ for 42sp.